yeahsmaggy/Wordpress-CMB2-Custom-Content-Types/README.md

 ## How to install

 - clone this repo into plugins directory
-- admin the plugin in wordpress admin
+- enable the plugin in wordpress admin

 ## How to use